-Dual diagnosis is a term that treatment professionals use to identify mental illness and substance simultaneously.
+Dual diagnosis is a term that treatment professionals use to identify mental illness and co-occurring substance use.
 Both conditions form a symbiotic relationship in which one either contributes to or draws from the other.
 For instance, a client may self-medicated to cope with a mental illness.
 Likewise, excessive substance use can intensify the symptoms of mental illness.
 A dual diagnosis treatment program in UT could be the answer.

 Treatment centers offer comprehensive programs to address both addiction and mental disorders.
 Treating one without the other does not solve the underlying issues.
 Furthermore, it may only result in repeated relapses.